diff3/Ghost/ReadMe.txt

 Ghost v1.1
 ----------

+Don't forget to bind a key to "View frame" under Ghost in Key Bindings.

 Then I first played World of Warcraft back in 2005, I wrote an addon called AutoHideBar.
 I maintained it until TBC, until I dropped it Over the past years I have used Geist, so then I started to play vanilla